GENI-NSF/geni-tools/README-omni.txt

 contents of a slice in APIv1 or 2, or to get the Advertisement of available resources at an AM, use `listresources`.

- * Sample usage:
+Sample usage:
  * Run `describe` on a slice against one aggregate.
 Requesting the returned Manifest RSpec be in the default GENI v3 RSpec format.
     `omni.py -a http://myaggregate/url -V 3 describe myslice`
  * Run `describe` on a slice against two aggregates.
 Save the results in a file, with the slice name and aggregate name (constructed from the URL) included in the filename. into the filename:
+{{{
-    `omni.py -a http://myaggregate/url -a http://another/aggregate -V 3 \
+     omni.py -a http://myaggregate/url -a http://another/aggregate -V 3 \
-        -o --outputfile RSpecOn%sAt%a.xml describe myslice`
+        -o --outputfile RSpecOn%sAt%a.xml describe myslice }}}
  * Run `describe` on two slivers against a particular aggregate.
+{{{
-    `omni.py -a http://myaggregate/url -V 3 describe myslice \
+     omni.py -a http://myaggregate/url -V 3 describe myslice \
     	    --sliver-urn urn:publicid:IDN:myam+sliver+sliver1 \
-    	    --sliver-urn urn:publicid:IDN:myam+sliver+sliver2`
+    	    --sliver-urn urn:publicid:IDN:myam+sliver+sliver2
+}}}

 Argument is a slice name, naming the slice whose contents will be described.
 Lists contents and state on 1+ aggregates and prints the result to stdout or to a file.